 The Rational Unified Process (RUP) [3] provides a customizable framework, with all the templates, guidelines, and supporting scripts to do process customizations.
-We managed the tasks and responsibilities within the development organization.
+We manage the tasks and responsibilities within the development organization.
 Its web-based interface makes it practical, especially in the case where the developers are spread around the world, like in MONASIDRE project.

-Our project was based on several cycles.
-Each iteration cycle began with a plan for what should be accomplished and concluded with an evaluation of whether objectives have been met.
-A complete cycle comprises the following phases: Requirements, Analysis & Design, Implementation, Test, and Planning & Evaluation, as described in the Figure 3.
+Our project is based on several cycles.
+Each iteration cycle begins with a plan for what will be accomplished and concludes with an evaluation of whether objectives have been met.
+A complete cycle comprises the following phases: Requirements, Analysis & Design, Implementation, Test, and Planning & Evaluation, as described in the Figure 2.